claasd/caffoa/README.md

 * IMyClassNameService.generated.cs

 Your job now is to create an implementation for the `IMyClassNameService` interface.

-Furthermore, the `MyClassNameFunction` is created as shared static class, with a shared static method called `private IMyClassNameService Service(HttpRequestMessage req, ILogger log);`
-You need to implement this function in a different file (I suggest `MyClassNameFunction.cs`), that returns your implementation of the interface.
-You need tu use C# 9 to use this.
+Furthermore, you need [Dependency Injection](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) to pass your implementation to the constructor of the function.

 Now implement all the logic in your implementation of the interface.
 You can now change your API, and regenerate the generated files without overwriting your code.